 - Transportation funding of $125 per bus is available to a limited number of classes in Monroe County through the Ruth D. Maurer Memorial Fund, established in memory of long-time museum volunteer Ruth Maurer.
 Demonstration of need is required.
 Complete the funding request form online or call 585-263-2700 for more information.

 Adult chaperons are required to accompany students on museum visits.
 Adult chaperons must be at least 18 years of age.
-Pre-K classes may bring one chaperon for every three students (1:3 adult-to-child ratio).
+Pre-K classes must bring one chaperon for every three students (1:3 adult-to-child ratio).
 For kindergarten through grade eight, one adult chaperon is required for every five students (1:5 adult-to-child ratio).
-High school classes may have one chaperon for every eight students (1:8 adult-to-child ratio).
+High school classes must have one chaperon for every eight students (1:8 adult-to-child ratio).
 Classroom teachers are admitted free with each class.
 Chaperons fulfilling the required adult-to-child ratios are admitted to the museum free of charge and may enter the butterfly garden with the students if the class is scheduled for a butterfly lesson.

 Adults beyond the required 1:3, 1:5, and 1:8 ratios, who are not members, pay full admission.
 Both member and nonmember adults beyond the 1:3, 1:5, and 1:8 ratios have the option of entering the butterfly garden with students for an additional fee.